maxja/baton/README.md

 same service with same runtime arguments will be demanded it will return one that already been started or start stopped one.

+Baton will provide you API with two basic methods: Attach and Detach.